Why Choose Gravel Over Concrete for Your Hot Tub Base?

 10. Use a level to check for any slope.
 Place the level on the gravel and check to see if it is level in all directions.
 If the ground is not level, use a shovel or rake to add or remove gravel as needed to bring the ground to a level state and then tamp again.

-13. When you’re finished, you should have a sturdy, level hot tub base made entirely out of gravel.
+13. When you’re finished, you should have a sturdy, level hot tub base made entirely of gravel.
 With proper maintenance, this base will provide a stable foundation for your hot tub for years to come.

 Why do you need a solid base?